- What are the best pot plants?

 - Echeveria, donkey tail, and thyme

 - How do you look after pot plants?

 - Get your plants delivered to your doorstep.

 Post a task with your price in mind, then get offers.

 It's free and takes only a minute.

 See how it works

 Want to set up the garden of your dreams while living in the city?
 Container gardening is the practice of growing plants, herbs, and flowers in pots, tubs, or any small enclosed space.

-Container plants can add colour and vibrancy to your home.
-What’s more, a container garden can relax and refresh your senses after a long day at work.
-You can even harvest, cook, and eat some container plants–making them a fresher, more affordable alternative to store-bought greens!
+Container plants can add color and vibrancy to your home.
+Moreover, these plants can relax and refresh your senses after a long day at work.
+You can even harvest, cook, and eat some container plant–making them a fresher, more affordable alternative to store-bought greens.